Ariesjaak/HARUSD/README.md

 This repository is created for Coursera course "Getting and Cleaning Data" from Data Science Specialization, by Johns Hopkins University.

+HARUSD stands for: Human Activity Recognition Using Smartphones Dataset

 In this README script the following is explained:
   1) The Assignment
   2) Original README